CrowdEmotion/respondent-video-capture-kit/flash/README.md

 1. After clicking on "stop recording", wait until your video is uploaded

-## Playcorder page description
+## PlayCorder page description

-Playcorder include all components to play a video stimuli, record user face and upload a video for analysis.
+PlayCorder include all the components required to play a video stimuli, record the user and upload a video for analysis.

 Components: